-Mr. Engström was appointed a Director of the Company on 16 November 2021 and serves as Chair of the Audit and Risk Committee and is a member of the Governance, Safety and Sustainability Committee.
+Mr. Engström was appointed a Director of the Company on 16 November 2021 and serves as Chair of the Audit and Risk Committee.
 Mr. Engström has more than 30 years of senior management experience at leading Swedish mining and industrial companies.
 He is currently a Director on the Board of Samhall AB, Normet Group Oy and Alcadon Group.
 From 2016 to 2019, Mr. Engström was the Head of Sandvik's Mining and Rock Technology business segment and Head of Mining business segment from 2015 to 2016.
 From 2014 to 2015, he served as the acting CEO and President of BE Group.
 In addition, from 2006 to 2014, Mr. Engström was the CEO and President of Munters AB.
 Prior to 2006, he held a number of leadership positions with Atlas Copco and Seco Tools.